 15. I can choose a binary sex description for enrollment purposes.
 (You will be able to choose your description (pronoun etc.), that you prefer to be addressed as, during your enrollment.)

-16. In certain situations when it is necessary, I am comfortable sharing a queen bed with someone of the same sex.
+16. In certain situations when it is necessary, I am comfortable sharing a queen bed with someone of the same sex - especially if it is a swanky hotel or city.

 18. I have or will have a course in calculus.